 And if it rains, there are so many churches and museums to visit that you’ll never run out of ideas of things to see and do in Rome.
 No matter the weather.

 It rained a bit when we were at the Colosseum and it didn’t ruin our visit at all.
-In fact, overcast skies made it easier to take pictures of the Colosseum and also at the Roman Forum and the Palatine Hill.
+In fact, overcast skies made it easier to take pictures of the Colosseum and also at the Roman Forum and Palatine Hill.
 These places have hardly any shade and get unbearably hot in the warmer months; now it was truly enjoyable!
-It also rained a bit when we had our walking food tour and that didn’t ruin the experience either.
+It also rained a bit when we had our walking street food tour in Rome city center and that didn’t ruin the experience either.

 I know it’s human nature to worry about the weather – especially if rain is on the forecast for every single day of your visit, as it was for us.
 But try to relax and make the best of your time in Rome, no matter the weather!
 And if you are indeed very unlucky and get soaking wet, you’ll likely have some fun travel memories too…